foulger2019/coin_and_dice/Coin and Dice/en/step_2.md

 First, we will be building the coin flipper.
 The coin flipper is fairly simple: we want to be able to press a button and randomly return either heads or tails.

 --- task ---

 First, we'll need images of both heads and tails.
-You can use these images by copy/pasting them in to your notebook, or you could find other images, maybe in a different currency.
+Right click on each of these images and save them to your desktop.
+Drag the images from your desktop into your notebook.
+If you are using a desktop version of Wolfram, you can drag and drop the images straight into your notebook.

+You could also search on the internet for a a different coin, maybe in your home currency.

 ![Heads](images/Head.png)
 ![Tails](images/Tail.png)